Last updated: July 9, 2020

 If you are symptomatic:

-- Wear a mask if you must interact with others, but continue to stay at least 6 feet away from other people in your household.
+- Wear a mask if you must interact with others, but continue to stay at least 6 feet away from other people if possible, even in your household.

 If you are not symptomatic:

-- Continue social distancing practices and stay at least 6 feet away from other people outside of your house or where you are staying.
+- Continue distancing practices and stay at least 6 feet away from other people outside of your home or where you are staying.

-- Leave the house only when absolutely necessary, such as reporting to an essential job, seeking medical care or shopping for groceries.
+- To reduce risks, leave the house only when necessary, such as reporting to a job, seeking medical care, getting food or regular physical exercise.

-- If you must leave your home, wear a nonmedical mask; especially when you cannot maintain 6 feet distance from others.
+- When you leave your home, wear a nonmedical mask or take one with you to put on if you cannot maintain 6 feet distance from others.

 SHOULD NOT Wear a Mask: